Technology Industry Cybersecurity

 Information systems belonging to major corporations, financial institutions, E-commerce sites, online retailers, health care providers and government databases are inundated with hacking attempts and other forms of cyber attacks.

 Threatcare, the leader in proactive cyber defense, believes that organizations have a right to know if they are at risk.
-Threatcare’s Violet platform enables companies to validate their cybersecurity through breach and attack simulations (BAS Technology).
+The Threatcare Suite enables companies to validate their cybersecurity through breach and attack simulations (BAS Technology).
 Companies no longer have to “guess” if they’re protected.

 Since much of the modern world now depends primarily on the Internet to function, cybersecurity has become a major industry in and of itself.
 But with all of the successful attacks, one might think that the industry isn’t doing a very good job.